Kirkby-in-Ashfield: Tudor times

+Charles Cavendish (landowner, born 1553) son of Bess of Hardwick had built a house in 1598 in Kirkby.

 Coal and transport

 Kirkby-in-Ashfield was once an important centre of coal mining and railways in west Nottinghamshire, with three active coal mines and several railway junctions.
 The former Mansfield and Pinxton Railway from the Erewash Valley Line was joined here by the later Midland Railway line from Nottingham.
 The Great Central Railway main line passed to the south-west side of the town and had a double junction with the Great Northern Railway Leen Valley Extension line to Langwith Junction and the Mansfield Railway to Clipstone.

 Rail stations

-The town was served by four stations.
+The town has been served by four stations.
 Only one is now open: